dipscodes/task-login/README.md

-# Login and Signup with Next.js
+# Task Management with User Login and Signup

-This template uses Next.js and MongoDB to create a simple login and signup website.
+Simple Task Management with database connectivity.
+Each user has different Task Management Space.

 To use this template, simply fork the repo, and added your MongoDB URI to the `.env` file with the key `MONGODB_URI`.

-To view the template in action, visit https://login-signup-nextjs.vercel.app
+To view the template in action, visit